-This type of testing is usually conducted at NIJ accredited independent ballistic testing labs across the country.
+They usually conduct this type of testing at NIJ accredited independent ballistic testing labs across the country.

 ShotStop® has used several of these for their rounds of testing and examinations throughout development, but NTS at Chesapeake is our primary lab of preference now.

 Each product is thoroughly inspected for defects before it’s subject to the NIJ Voluntary Performance Standards (e.g., Ballistic Resistance, NIJ Standard-0101.06, Stab Resistance, NIJ Standard-0115.00).